Last updated 23/06/2020

-- If you choose to spend time outdoors, this can be with members of your own household.
+- if you choose to spend time outdoors, this can be with members of your own household.
 If you live alone, you can spend time outdoors with one person from another household.
 Ideally, this should be the same person each time.

-This guidance will be kept under regular review.
 To read the latest information please visit the Government advice page.